cpeditor/cpeditor/CONTRIBUTING.md

 - Use Clang Format 9 (use `clang-format --version` to check your version, you may need to set the clang-format binary path for your IDE, for example, the default version of clang-format in VS Code may be clang-format-6) and `.clang-format` in the root directory to format your codes.
 - Don't remove features unless it's necessary.
 Add an option to disable some feature instead.
 - Keep the settings file backward compatible all the time.
-- Windows and Linux must be supported.
-It's good to support Mac, too.
+- Windows, Linux and Mac OS should be supported.
 - Both light/dark system themes should be supported.
 - Everyone should obey the [Code of Conduct](CODE_OF_CONDUCT.md) in order to build a harassment-free community.